bednar/launch-lagoon/README.md

 - `appName`: The name of your app.
 This name is used in the header and as the title of the pages.
 - `primaryColor`: The primary color of the theme.
 This color is used in the header and other elements.
 The color should be from the Tailwind CSS color palette.

+Additionally, you can specify promotional links to your app in both the App Store and Play Store:

+- `appStoreLink`: The URL of your app in the App Store, used for promotion.
+- `playStoreLink`: The URL of your app in the Play Store, also used for promotion.

 #### Configuration Example

 ```yaml